kjahan/automate_notebooks/README.md

-# papermill_demo
+# Run Jupyter Notebooks Programmatically
-Running Jupyter notebooks programmatically.
-There are a number if cases where your data scientist team have developed some Jupter notebooks to run weekly for doing some data analysis and perhaps generate a report or dashboard.
-In such cases, it becomes important to create a worflow and run these notebooks.
+There are a number of cases where your data scientists have developed some Jupter notebooks and want to run them weekly for data analysis and generating reports.
+In such cases, it becomes important to create a worflow and run the notebooks in an automated fashion.

-You can achive such goals using `papermill` and `airflow` or even simpe cron jobs.
+You can achive this goal using `papermill` and `airflow`.

-To learn more about `papermill` Python librray, you can visit their [repository](https://github.com/nteract/papermill).
+To learn more about `papermill` librray, visit their [papermill repository](https://github.com/nteract/papermill).

 ## Requirements
-Setting up your Uatu conda environment: `conda create -n pmill python=3.6`
+Setting up your `pmill` conda environment: `conda create -n pmill python=3.6`

 To activate this environment, run: `conda activate pmill`